Rogendo/django-allauth-tutorial/README.md

 12.Multilingual Support: Django allauth supports multiple languages and can be easily translated to match the language requirements of your project.

+# Django Allauth

+## Pros:

+Django Allauth is one of the most popular Django packages.
+It supports over 50 authentication providers (e.g., GitHub, Twitter, Google).
+Along with social auth, it also provides regular auth with username and password.
+Django Allauth makes it easy to customize the forms used during the auth flow.
+Cons:

+Despite the package’s popularity, the documentation is poorly structured and not meant for beginners.
+There’s quite a bit of initial setup required to register an OAuth provider, which can be difficult for beginners.
+There’s 4000+ issues on GitHub (as of writing).
+Python Social Auth

+Pros:

+Python Social Auth provides support for several Python web frameworks like Django, Flask, Webpy, Pyramid, and Tornado.
+It supports almost 50 OAuth providers.
+It supports the Django ORM and MongoEngine ODM.
+It provides a storage interface to allow users to add more ORMs.
+Cons:

+The documentation is a bit simpler, but it could still use some work with regard to the organization.
+Again, there’s quite a bit of initial setup required to register an OAuth provider, which can be difficult for beginners.
+There’s close to 125 open issues on GitHub (as of writing).
+Both packages have their ups and downs.
+However, this tutorial focuses on Django Allauth as it’s much more popular and supports social auth and regular auth via username and password.

+prerequisites

+Python (version 3.x)
+Django (version 3.x or higher)
+Django Allauth (version 0.44.0 or higher)
+Django Setup

+Let’s create a new Django project and configure Django Allauth.

+Create a new Django project

+Start by creating a virtual environment and installing Django: